Understanding Weight Loss With Pilates: Expert Insights on Myths and Realities

 A woman with blonde hair, wearing a red top and black shorts, is helping a woman with dark hair, dressed in a matching black and grey top and bottom, perform an exercise on a purple yoga mat in a studio that has a window and brick walling in the background.

-Source: Andrea Piacquadio via Canva.com11
+Source: Andrea Piacquadio via Canva.com9

 Readers are invited to try the sample 6 week program provided below.
-This program used progressive overloading by increasing the amount of sets and reps each week since research suggests this technique maximizes muscle growth.6
+This program used progressive overloading by increasing the amount of sets and reps each week since research suggests this technique maximizes muscle growth.10

 Note, this program details a suggested schema to follow in a sets x reps format.
-So if it says 1×12, you’ll do 1 set of 12 repetitions
+So if it says 1×12, you’ll do 1 set of 12 repetitions.

 Week 1